Each year, millions of Muslims travel to Makkah to perform Hajj, with many also travelling farther north to the city of Madinah.

 How to apply for Hajj

-Those who wish to perform Hajj must first apply for a Hajj visa.
+Those who wish to perform Hajj must first apply for a Hajj permit via the official government website.

-The application form is available at any Saudi consulate.
-But it is recommended to go through a licensed travel agent, who will arrange a visa, as well as travel and accommodation.
+For those travelling from abroad it is recommended to go through a licensed travel agent, who will arrange a visa, and travel logistics.
 The travel agent will send your application form to the Saudi consulate.
-A list of Ministry of Hajj-approved travel agents can be found here.

 Security and crowd management